rounaksaha12/Information-Retrieval-CBIR-project/README.md

     --dataset <test/train >
 ```

 The dataset argument can be used to specify whether to retrieve from **test/train** images of the **CIFAR-100** dataset.
 The results include the performance metrics obtained and the predictions of *top k* images along with similarity scores both by **Algorithm 2** and **Algorithm 2 +  hashes**.
-A graph named 'plot.png' is created displaying variation of mAP and mAHP versus k.
+A graph named 'plot.png' is created in the reports folder displaying variation of mAP and mAHP versus k.

 ### 1.2.
 Interactive Demo